gromacs/gromacs/docs/dev-manual/known-issues.rst

 This is a non-exhaustive list of known issues that have been observed and can be of interest for developers.
-These have not been solved because they are either outside the scope of the GROMACS project or are are simply too difficult or tedious to address ourselves.
+These have not been solved because they are either outside the scope of the |Gromacs| project or are are simply too difficult or tedious to address ourselves.

 Issues with GPU timer with OpenCL